alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/bareos_pool_operations/README.md

 skip confirmation request or 'print' to get the info about selected range of volumes. '--print' will not perform changes in volume status, just output an info.

-# Other Bareos troubleshooting examples:
+# Other Bareos troubleshooting examples

 Examples how to troubleshoot volume and pool problems in Bareos.
 Most versions of the scripts are for PostgreSQL and MySQL Bareos installation (the last is for an old versions of Bareos, MySQL support dropped).